Think-and-Dev/gitbook-docs-test/docs/integration/the-moc-state-contract.md

 ## MoCVendors

-Deals with those vendors who want to integrate their platform with the MoC ecosystem.
-Vendors can charge a markup of up to 1% of the value to mint/redeem, and receive this value as MoC tokens.
-These tokens neither receive rewards nor vote nor can they participate as an oracle or as no other function that MoC stakeholders have in the Staking Machine.
+Deals with those [vendors](vendors.md) who want to integrate their platform with the MoC ecosystem.

 - mainnet: [ TBD ](TBD)
 - testnet: [ TBD ](TBD)